 • Consumers and Businesses: Individuals and institutions within the region who purchase and consume the locally produced food.

-Local food systems often focus on sustainability, supporting local economies, and fostering community connections.
-They can also help reduce the environmental impact associated with long-distance food transportation.
+Local food systems support local economies and local efforts at regenerative agriculture, fostering community connections.
+They help reduce the environmental impact associated with long-distance food transportation and foster biodiversity in the plants people consume.

 We actively engage cultural communities by focusing on plants and knowledge relevant to their heritage and traditional region.
-The Middle East Studies Center curates knowledge related to the Middle East and its cultural, religious and linguistic communities and coordinates with other area studies centers offering similar materials about their regions.
+The Middle East Studies Center curates knowledge related to the Middle East and its cultural, religious, and linguistic communities, inviting other area studies centers to join in the conversation and promote global, heritage-based connections.

 Background

 This project addresses the need for education and community building with cultural relevancy as they pertain to food sovereignty.
 Our project focuses on cultural communities of the MENA region and their culinary practices as a way to engage people with their local food systems.
 This project promotes cultural awareness and heritage in response to the unique cultural perspectives and identities of the communities we serve.
 The project incorporates feedback we've received from conversations with urban farmers, food sovereignty researchers, and other stakeholders over the past two years.
 These conversations are rooted in the Community-Centered Approaches for Food Systems Transformation Workshop we hosted in 2022.
 This workshop focused on university-community partnerships and the importance of learning from communities about their local food systems, both historically and in the present.
 The workshop brought together historians, anthropologists, communications and literature scholars, scientists of nutrition, aquaculture, public policy, and many others, making it a genuinely transdisciplinary event.
 It also included individuals working locally in food systems transformation, non-profit urban farming, government offices focused on food access, environmental protection, and public health.
-See: kb.osu.edu/ for further information.
+Check out the materials from our 2022 Food Sovereignty workshop for further information.

 We will offer engaging learning activities that target young people and teach about culinary cultural practices around herbs, fruits, and other plants of particular importance to the Middle Eastern region.
 These are plants that can flourish in Ohio but originate in cultures of the Middle East, Eastern Mediterranean, and North African region (MENA region).
 We will provide pots, seeds, soil, and handouts about plant care and the related cultural knowledge about the plant.
 QR codes will lead to further in-depth information.
 By offering palatable linkages across communities of New Americans and birth citizens in Columbus and across diverse ethnic and religious sects of MENA we will facilitate cultural exchange.